How to self-learn sword?

 - No one to learn from in my area.

-No one to learn from in my are is a big one.
-That is still not a reason to self-learn sword.
+No one to learn from in my is is a big one.
+That is still not a reason to self-learn the sword.
 You can learn online.
-If you are able to watch YouTube and try to get stuff off there to copy then you can certainly do distance learning.
+If you are able to watch YouTube and try to get stuff off there to copy then you can certainly do distance learning with a proper teacher.

 Dangers are real.